We’ve invited 15 of the most influential Speakers from around the world to give inspirational talks and lead practical workshops.

 Track 06: Mechanism of Resistance

-Mechanism of resistance towards antimicrobials by microorganisms includes the following mechanisms of enzymatic destruction, enzymatic modification, altered target and decreased uptake.
+Mechanism of resistance towards antimicrobials by microorganisms includes enzymatic destruction, enzymatic modification, altered target and decreased uptake.
 Mechanism of resistance is due to the inactivation or modification of antibiotics, an alteration in the target site of the antibiotic that reduces its binding capacity, the modification of metabolic pathways to circumvent the antibiotic effect and the reduced intracellular antibiotic accumulation by decreasing permeability and/ or increasing active efflux of the antibiotic.

 Track 07: Antimicrobial/ Antibiotic/ Antibacterial Resistance